WuBingzheng/itoaaa/README.md

 open target/criterion/reports/index.html # or use your browser to open this
 ```

-The standard format method is not shown in the chart because it is about 5X
-slower, which would clutter the chart.
-The memory copy required by `itoa` is
-also not shown, as it is also slow, as much as the conversion itself.
-Only the u64 test results are shown here.
-By running the tests yourself,
-you can see more comprehensive results.
+By running the tests yourself, you can see more results, about more integer
+types and more APIs.

 # License